zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Three Non-Credit Learning Contracts per term
 Passed All Bootcamp Courses (at least a C)

-##The Second and Third Years – Learning Contracts
+##The Second and Third Years – MPC Fellowship
+####MPC Fellows
+In the second and third years, MPC students become Fellows with more responsibility but also special privileges.

+Fellows design their entire semester through Learning Contracts (explained below).
+Fellows also receive Fellowship Funding (explained below).
+Fellows have no set hours or attendance policy.
+They may travel, work, research, and do any other activities that contribute to their education.
+The MPC organizes special seminars, workshops, dinners, and excursions exclusively for fellows.

 ####Philosophy of the Learning Contract
 Most schools ask you to make a choice: are you learning academics (‘education’), or are you pursuing professional work (‘job’)?
 This is a false choice.

-A great creator make no difference between professional and academic life.
+Creative leaders make no difference between professional and academic life.
 Constant learning is how you become a better professional.
-But life is the ultimate learning experience: hard work, the pursuit of real-world projects, gives your education substance.
+But life is the ultimate learning experience: hard work and the pursuit of real-world projects gives your education substance.
 There should be no difference between your professional and academic life.

 The Learning Contract allows nearly anything to become part of your education.
 Use the contract to design courses to support your work, or to put your studies into action through an entrepreneurial project of your own.

-A great creator make no difference between professional and academic life.
-Constant learning is part of becoming a better professional.
-But life is the ultimate learning experience: hard work, pursuing real-world projects, gives your education substance.
-There should be no difference between your professional and academic life.

-In the MPC, education is all about habits.
+In the MPC, education is all cultivating these habits.
 Read more about [why we use Learning Contracts here.](https://medium.com/mpc-reads/education-is-about-habits-a27c22bc2c56)

 ####Making a Learning Contract
-Years two and three are governed entirely by Learning Contract.

-Check out our Learning Contract step-by-step for more details.
-Watch this intro video for how to use our software.
+Watch this intro video for how to make a great course.

 ###How many Courses do I make?
 Students can make from three to six courses per term.
 This is to prevent your transcript from showing too many tiny courses, or one huge course.

 Everything that you want to accomplish should be prepared as part of these three to six courses.
 Remember that a course could have multiple components that you can fill accordingly.

-###Future Fund
+###Fellows Fund
-The Future Fund is a personal fund that students use to secure mentors, manage their courses, and invest in their future as the creator of their own education.
+The Fellows Fund is a personal fund that students use to secure mentors, manage their courses, and invest in their future as the creator of their own education.
 The Future Fund is entirely yours to manage.
 The MPC will not tell you how to spend it.

-#####Why Future Fund?
+#####Why Fellows Fund?
-Future Fund allows greater flexibility when designing a course together.
+Fellows Fund allows greater flexibility when designing a course together.
 It allows you to invest in your education over time.
 It allows you to pursue free mentorships, or secure expensive mentors.

 Most importantly, it puts you in the driver’s seat of your own education.
 You have to decide how best to spend your funds.
 The best way to learn how to manage money is to manage your own.

 Use your money wisely.
-If you blow it all on useless stuff, the <b>MPC will not pay your mentors apart from the money allotted for your Future Fund.</b> Keep a good account of your funds.
+If you blow it all on useless stuff, the <b>MPC will not pay your mentors apart from the money allotted for your Fellows Fund.</b> Keep a good account of your funds.

-#####How does Future Fund work?
+#####How does Fellows Fund work?
 1. As you plan your contract, consider costs for each course.
-2. After you turn in your final contract and all mentor agreement forms, the MPC fills your Future Fund (Q7200 per term).
+2. After you turn in your final contract and all mentor agreement forms, the MPC begins to fill your Fellows Fund (Q7200 per term, dispersed in monthly increments).
 This happens every semester in the second and third years.
 3. The transfer will go directly to your bank account.
-4. Your Future Fund should cover:
+4. Your Fellows Fund should cover:
 Materials you need for your course (books, lab materials, subscriptions to online courses, etc.)
 Mentors
 Anything else that you need to have an awesome term
 5. For each course, you need to negotiate a payment for your mentor (or convince them to volunteer).
 Remember that UFM mentors can help for free.
 We’ll still need a mentor agreement form for every course.
 But you set the price.
-The flexibility of the Future Fund means that you can get a mentor to work for free, or you could spend your entire budget on a high-profile mentor.
-Future Fund replaces the old process of mentor payments.
+The flexibility of the Fellows Fund means that you can get a mentor to work for free, or you could spend your entire budget on a high-profile mentor.
+Fellows Fund replaces the old process of mentor payments.
 6. We will provide you with a standard mentor agreement to contract with your tutor.
 This agreement will be between you and the tutor.
 You are responsible for securing these agreements and for paying the mentor from your fund.
-7. You can use your Future Fund for any other expenses that you have while you execute your contract.
+7. You can use your Fellows Fund for any other expenses that you have while you execute your contract.
 For shared courses, students should agree beforehand who will pay for what.
 Students can pledge a set amount to their shared course.
 It’s your job to negotiate with your peers.
 8. At the end of the semester, during Portfolio Week, everyone will share their remaining balance and talk about how they managed their money.

-#####Does the Future Fund Expire at the end of the term?
+#####Does the Fellows Fund Expire at the end of the term?
 No. Need to travel for an internship?
 Need seed funding for your Great Work?
 That means that you can save up money to invest in something bigger later.

 As always, the MPC can help suggest mentors and offer a letter of introduction about the program and your studies.
 The same consequences apply if you do not secure mentor agreement forms or bring in final grades.

-You will not receive your Future Fund until:
+You will not receive your Fellows Fund until:
-1. You submit an approved final contract
+1. You submit an approved Learning Contract
 2. You submit all your confirmed mentor agreements
 3. You are solvent with the MPC/UFM

 <b>Help!
 I don’t have a bank account.</b>
 Managing your own finances is an important part of your independence!
 So go get a bank account.
 You can open one right here at UFM through the Banco Industrial branch below the MPC.
 You’ll need to share your bank account data with the MPC so we can make the transfer.

-#####Future Fund Commitment Contracts at the MPC
+#####Fellows Fund Commitment Contracts at the MPC
 Have trouble forming a habit or worried that you’ll flake on a commitment?
 Write a commitment contract with the MPC.
 These are small agreements where you pledge money to do a task (lose ten pounds by March, read five books by June).
 Bring your contract and the cash you want to pledge to the MPC.
 We will hold the money.
 If you satisfy the commitment, you get the money back.
 If you don’t, you forfeit the money to the MPC which will use it to improve the space.

 ###Can all my classes be open?
 No. You can't join only open courses.
 You need at least one 'personal' course.
 Why?
-Because of how the UMA system works.
-But more importantly, you shouldn't be freeriding only on the course designs of other students.
+Because of how UFM's UMA system works.
+But more importantly, you shouldn't be only freeriding on the course designs of other students.
 Take the material of other courses and use it to make something of your own.

 ###How do I put my Great Work in my Learning Contract?
 Read the section on the Great Work below.

 ###Can I take classes in other faculties at UFM?
 Yes.
 But because of how UFM is organized, you’ll have to pay twice.
 Other faculties will ask for the cost of the course in their faculty and the MPC will charge for the credit toward your MPC degree.
 For grades in these courses, the MPC will assign the grade that the outside faculty gives you.
-So if you get a “B” in Architecture 1, that’s what will end up on your MPC transcript.
+So if you get a “B” in Architecture 101, that’s what will end up on your MPC transcript.

 ###But that sounds expensive.
 Yes, it can be.
 Remember that the MPC is not meant to recreate a traditional educational experience, which is what most other faculties offer.
 Consider designing your own course, using materials from the faculty or other schools.
 Most schools publish the syllabus (the schedule and readings of their courses) online.
 You may even be able to get the exact same professor as a mentor for your course if you approach them using the MPC model.